Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_inputs.md

 !!!note

-    You can build different kinds of channels depending on the shape of the input data.
+    We can build different kinds of channels depending on the shape of the input data.

 ## Channel.of()

-The `Channel.of` method allows you to create a channel that emits the arguments provided to it.
+The `Channel.of` method allows us to create a channel that emits the arguments provided to it.
 For example:

 ```groovy
 ch = channel.of( 1, 3, 5, 7 )